 The equatorial and mid-latitude regions of the ionosphere do not encounter these problems.

-F region plasma in the equatorial and mid-latitude regions is driven by high altitude neutral winds.
+F region ionosphere plasma in the equatorial and mid-latitude regions is driven by high altitude neutral winds.
 However, in the polar region, the plasma is driven more by changing electric and magnetic fields than by the neutral winds.
-The cross-polar electric field coupled with the vertical magnetic field produce plasma speeds of 200 to 1,000 meters per second in accordance with $$\vec{v} = \frac{\vec{E} \times \vec{B}}{|B|^2}$$ where v is the plasma speed and E and B are the electric and magnetic fields respectively.
+The cross-polar electric field, responsible for the Pedersen current shown in Figure 24, coupled with the vertical magnetic field produce plasma speeds of 200 to 1,000 meters per second in accordance with $$\vec{v} = \frac{\vec{E} \times \vec{B}}{|B|^2}$$ where v is the plasma speed and E and B are the electric and magnetic fields respectively.
 The direction of the plasma flow is directly over the pole from the polar cap noon to midnight sectors, with a return flow through the auroral oval back to the day sector.
-This flow is perpendicular to both the polar-cap electric field and vertical magnetic field, forming two hall current convection cells as illustrated in Figure 23.
+This flow is perpendicular to both the polar-cap electric field and the vertical magnetic field, forming two hall current convection cells shown in yellow in Figure 24.
 Variations in the solar wind and interplanetary magnetic field (IMF) distorts this basic flow pattern.

-Figure 23 Field Aligned Currents (source: Wikipedia) 13.3.1 F Region in the Polar Cap Ionization of the polar cap F regions is the result of:
+Figure 24 Field Aligned Currents (source: Wikipedia) 13.4.1 F Region in the Polar Cap Ionization of the polar cap F regions is the result of: